JuanCruzBeltramo/JuanCruzBeltramo/README.md

 Hello!
 I'm Juan Cruz Beltramo, a technology enthusiast with a strong passion for **Artificial Intelligence (AI)**, **Data Science**, and cutting-edge technologies. 🚀

+## About Me 🌟

+Always striving for personal growth, with clear ideas and excellent people management skills.
+I am capable of working under pressure and in a team, standing out for my strong leadership abilities.
+My need for self-realization is through continuous learning, maintaining a high level of commitment to the company to achieve goals and exceed expectations.

+I am excited about the opportunities that AI and Data Science can offer, and I look forward to continuing to learn and grow in this exciting journey! 🚀✨

 ## Hard Skills 🛠️

 - **Database Administration and Management**